RenderKit/embree/doc/src/api/rtcNewDevice.md

 #### DESCRIPTION

-This function creates a new device and returns a handle to this device.
+This function creates a new device to be used for CPU ray tracing and returns a handle to this device.
 The device object is reference counted with an initial reference count of 1.
 The handle can be released using the `rtcReleaseDevice` API call.

 The device object acts as a class factory for all other object types.
 All objects created from the device (like scenes, geometries,